google/fuzzbench/docs/developing-fuzzbench/adding_a_new_benchmark.md

 ---
 layout: default
 title: Adding a new benchmark
-parent: Getting started
+parent: Developing FuzzBench
-nav_order: 4
+nav_order: 1
-permalink: /getting-started/adding-a-new-benchmark/
+permalink: /developing-fuzzbench/adding-a-new-benchmark/
 ---

 # Adding a new benchmark
 {: .no_toc}

-This page explains how to add and test a new benchmark in FuzzBench environment.
+This page explains how to add a new benchmark to FuzzBench and test it.

 - TOC
 {:toc}